Ruach/ruach.github.io/_posts/2021-05-29-O3-CPU-rename.markdown

  711             break;
  712         }
  ```
-After it is guaranteed that the resources is available to handle new instruction,
+After it is guaranteed that the resources
+such as ROB, IQ, LQ, SQ are enough
+to rename new instruction,
-it actually consumes one instruction from the buffer (Line 668).
+it consumes one instruction from the buffer (Line 668).
-It first checks the instruction has been squashed and ignore that instruction
-if it was squashed.
-If every conditions have been passed, then it asks renameMap
-if there are available registers to rename current instruction.
+However, if there are not enough physical registers
+to rename the instruction's operands,
+then it should not be consumed.

 ## renameMap
 *gem5/src/cpu/o3/cpu.hh*